See what the European Rover Challenge Simulation Task is actually about.

 What does performing a space mission simulation for the European Rover Challenge competition look like?
 You’re about to find out.
 And what if I told you you can take the wheel and navigate a Martian rover on the Red Planet’s simulated surface yourself?
 Read on to learn how :).

 In order to be qualified for the remote formula of the ERC competition, the candidates have to perform the Simulation Task using Gazebo.
 They need to showcase their efforts in the simulation by creating a 2-minute screencast video which is then evaluated.
 In the video, they’re expected to present a simulation of the Leo Rover robot traversing the terrain with some added features, as well as a simulation of a robotic arm.
 The maximum number of points the candidates can get for this task is 45.

 The ERC Simulation Task aims at helping the teams strengthen and verify their software concepts, hone their teleoperation skills before using them in the field on the real robot, as well as test their ability to describe and demonstrate their work in the form of a short video.

 The Gazebo simulation we’ve made for the ERC consists of a model of the Mars yard, the Leo Rover robot with attached hardware, and the software.
-We used a drone to 3D-scan the area making the three-dimensional model of the terrain an exact copy of the actual ERC Mars yard.
+We used a drone to 3D-scan the area making the three-dimensional model of the terrain, which was an exact copy of the actual ERC Mars yard.

 Below, we present selected 3 teams’ approaches to the ERC 2022 Simulation Task.

-In their short video, the DJS Antariksh team from Dwarkadas J. Sanghvi College of Engineering in India presented how, with the use of a keyboard teleoperating node, they controlled the rover.
+In their short video, the DJS Antariksh team from Dwarkadas J. Sanghvi College of Engineering in India presented how, with the use of a keyboard teleoperating node, they controlled the Leo Rover.

 To detect AR tags on the landmarks and relay the positions, the robot used the ar_track_alvar library (see how to add Alvar to a Leo Rover).
 Using the onboard odometry sensors, the rover localized itself when a goal was given.
 With the rtab mapping algorithm, the robot created a 3D map of the area.